Font Size:

 • African American

-People who smoke, and/or have diabetes are especially at risk for PAD.
-If you have risk factors for PAD, contact your healthcare professional to get screened for PAD, even if you have not noticed any symptoms.
+People who smoke or have diabetes are especially at risk for PAD.
+If you have risk factors for PAD, contact a vascular specialist to get screened, even if you aren’t experiencing symptoms.

 Complications

-Your risk of coronary heart disease is higher if you have PAD, which means an increased risk of stroke, or heart attack.
-Additionally, the overall process of narrowing arteries could lead to other serious health issues as well.
+Your risk of coronary heart disease is higher if you have PAD, which means an increased risk of stroke or heart attack.
+Additionally, the narrowing of the arteries could lead to other serious health issues as well.

-If PAD is not treated, it can have devastating consequences, and can result in the need for lower leg amputation.
-This is because the lack of blood to the lower leg over an extended period of time will cause the leg to slowly die, making the leg susceptible to gangrene, which could in turn become a life threatening condition.
+If PAD is not treated, it can have devastating consequences and can result in an amputation.
+This is because the lack of blood flow to the lower legs over an extended period of time will cause the leg to slowly die, making it susceptible to gangrene, which could in turn become a life-threatening condition.

 Treatment for PAD